mzattera/v4j/docs/005/index.md

 - 'g', 'x', 'v', 'u' (40 occurrences in total, in 13 of them these characters appear alone in the text).

-- 'c' and 'h', when they do not appear as 'ch', 'sh' or 'cXh', where 'X' is one of the "gallows" ('t', 'k', 'p', 'f');
+- 'c' and 'h', when they do not appear as "pedestal" ('ch', 'sh') or in "pedestalled gallows" ('cth', 'ckh', 'cph', 'cfh');
-this sums up to 8 occurrences.
+this sums up to 8 occurrences [{3}](#Note3)).

-As a second step, **tokens** are created by splitting the text where a space was detected by at least one of the transcribers.
+As a second step, **tokens** are created by splitting the text where a space was detected by at least one of the transcribers; there are 31'317 tokens in the text.

 The list of **terms** is the list of tokens without repetition (this would be the "vocabulary" of the Voynich).
-These terms have then been analyzed as explained below.
+These 5'105 total terms have then been analyzed as explained below.

 # Considerations